gabrield2acc/neox2/README.md

 - Add the private entitlement `com.apple.developer.networking.HotspotHelper` to the app (Apple-approved builds only).
 - Implement realm parsing in `HotspotHelperRealmDetector` (currently a stub).
 When the detected realm contains `sony.net`, the ad will switch to the AI-styled SONY view.

+### Realm probe endpoint (server-assisted)
+If HotspotHelper isn’t available or you want a robust signal, configure an internal probe endpoint that’s only reachable when the device is connected via the Passpoint network.

+- Configure the endpoint URL under `NeoX2/Resources/Info.plist` key `RealmProbeURL`.
+- Expected response formats (either):
+  - Plain text: `sony.net`
+  - JSON: `{ "realm": "sony.net" }`
+- The app calls the probe when on Wi‑Fi; if the response contains `sony.net`, the SONY ad activates.
+- Recommended deployment: host inside the Passpoint network (or DNS-resolve internally) so it’s only reachable on that network.

 ## Project structure
 - `NeoX2.xcodeproj` – Xcode project with a single SwiftUI app target
 - `NeoX2/` – app sources